martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/Auth.md

 # 🔐 Authentication

 Stream Master supports two primary authentication methods, ensuring secure access for both the User Interface (UI) and generated links.
-Here’s an overview of each:
+Here's an overview of each:

 ## 1. UI Authentication (Forms/None)

-UI authentication controls access to Stream Master’s user interface.
+UI authentication controls access to Stream Master's user interface.
 There are two options for UI auth, **Forms** and **None**.

 ### 1.1 Forms Authentication